Krypton (TV series): Development

 In October 2014, David S. Goyer was developing a prequel television series titled Krypton.
 The series was in development by Syfy network, produced by Goyer and written and executive produced by Ian Goldberg.
 Damian Kindler was the showrunner with Goyer as co-executive producer.
 Syfy tweeted a debut of the show in 2018.
-Hawkwoman was originally announced to appear in the series, but was later decided by the showrunners not to include her in the first season of the series due to her not fitting into the ongoing storylines.
+Hawkwoman was originally considered to appear in the series, but was later decided by the showrunners not to include her in the first season of the series due to her not fitting into the ongoing storylines.

 Syfy renewed Krypton for a second season, which premiered on June 12, 2019.
 Soon after its broadcast, Syfy canceled the series after two seasons in August.

 Casting

 The casting process began in 2016 and finished in 2018.

 Georgina Campbell was first cast as Lyta Zod.
 Shaun Sipos was cast as Adam Strange.
-It was intended by the show's creators to be LGBTQ+ character, but this was only implied following alleged interference from former DC executive Geoff Johns.
+Strange was intended by the show's creators to be an LGBTQ+ character, but this was only implied following alleged interference from former DC executive Geoff Johns.
 Cameron Cuffe was cast as Seg-El.
-Regé-Jean Page auditioned for the role but was not cast because Johns reportedly believed the character had to resemble Superman actor Henry Cavill due to initial fan perception that the show could serve as a possible prequel to the 2013 movie Man of Steel.
+Regé-Jean Page auditioned for the role but was not cast because Johns reportedly believed the character had to resemble Superman actor Henry Cavill due to initial fan perception that the show could serve as a possible prequel to the 2013 film Man of Steel.
 Alongside Cameron Cuffe, other actors Ian McElhinney, Elliot Cowan, Ann Ogbomo, Rasmus Hardiker, Wallis Day, and Aaron Pierre were cast as Val-El, Daron-Vex, Jayna-Zod, Kem, Nyssa-Vex, and Dev-Em.
 Blake Ritson was cast as Brainiac.

 Paula Malcomson was cast as Charys, while Hannah Waddingham was cast as Jax-Ur.
 Emmett J. Scanlan was cast as Lobo for the second season.